-Formed on 13 May 1912, the Military Wing of the Royal Flying Corps superseded the Air Battalion of the Royal Engineers.
+Formed on 13 May 1912, the Military Wing of the Royal Flying Corps (RFC) superseded the Air Battalion of the Royal Engineers.
 By the end of that year it had 12 manned balloons and 36 biplane fighter aircraft.
 The RFC originally had separate military and naval branches, however the Navy wished to retain greater control over its aircraft, so it formally separated the naval branch and renamed it the Royal Naval Air Service in 1914.
-The Royal Flying Corp’s motto was ‘Per ardua ad astra’ (Through adversity to the Stars) and this remains the motto of the Royal Air Force today.
-It grew from just 4 squadrons to over 150 squadrons when it was amalgamated with the Royal Naval Squadron to form the independent Royal Air Force on 1 April 1918.
+The Royal Flying Corp’s motto was ‘Per ardua ad astra’ (Through Adversity to the Stars) and this remains the motto of the Royal Air Force today.
+It grew from just 4 squadrons to over 150 squadrons when it was amalgamated back with the Royal Naval Squadron to form the independent Royal Air Force on 1 April 1918.
 All those in the RFC at that time were transferred.
-Some of those named have further information about the person that can be accessed by clicking on the name.

 George Edward Reffell – Lieutenant Royal Flying Corps.
 Injured in Egypt.
 Awarded the Victory Medal & the British War Medal.